taosdata/TDengine/docs/en/12-taos-sql/25-grant.md

     PASS 'literal'
   | ENABLE value
   | SYSINFO value
+  | CREATEDB value
 }
 ```

 - PASS: Modify the user password.
 - ENABLE: Specify whether the user is enabled or disabled.
 1 indicates enabled and 0 indicates disabled.
 - SYSINFO: Specify whether the user can query system information.
 1 indicates that the user can query system information and 0 indicates that the user cannot query system information.
+- CREATEDB: Specify whether the user can create databases.
+1 indicates that the user can create databases and 0 indicates that the user cannot create databases.

 For example, you can use below command to disable user `test`: